DESIGN AND 3D PRINT A RADIO DELETE PLATE WITH SHAPR3D

 STEP 1: SKETCH THE DESIGN

-Once all the measurements were completed, we start a new Shapr3D project.
+And once all the measurements were done, we start a new Shapr3D project.

-Using the Sketch tool, we recreate the radio delete plate’s rectangular shape with the measured dimensions, similar to the way we designed our spark plug clip holder.
+Using the sketch tool, we created the radio delete plate’s rectangular shape with the measured dimensions, similar to the way we designed our spark plug clip holder.

 shapr3d rectangular tool bmw e30 radio delete